Beryl Bainbridge

 Dame Beryl Margaret Bainbridge (21 November 1932 – 2 July 2010) was an English writer.
 She was primarily known for her works of psychological fiction, often macabre tales set among the English working class.
-She won the Whitbread Awards prize for best novel in 1977 and 1996, and was nominated five times for the Booker Prize.
+She won the Whitbread Awards prize for best novel in 1977 and 1996, and was nominated six times for the Booker Prize.
 She was described in 2007 as a national treasure.
 In 2008, The Times named Bainbridge on their list of the "50 greatest British writers since 1945".

 Biography

 Early life

 Beryl Margaret Bainbridge was born in Liverpool's Allerton suburb on 21 November 1932, the daughter of Winifred Baines and Richard Bainbridge.
 She grew up in the nearby town of Formby.
 Although she often gave her date of birth as 21 November 1934, she was born in 1932 and her birth was registered in the first quarter of 1933.
 When German former prisoner of war Harry Arno Franz wrote to her in November 1947, he mentioned her 15th birthday.

 Bainbridge enjoyed writing, and by the age of 10 she was keeping a diary.
 She had elocution lessons and, when she was 11, appeared on the Northern Children's Hour radio show, alongside Billie Whitelaw and Judith Chalmers.
 She was expelled from Merchant Taylors' Girls' School in Great Crosby when she was caught with a "dirty rhyme" (as she later described it) written by someone else in her gymslip pocket.
 She then went on to study at Cone-Ripman School in Tring (now the Tring Park School for the Performing Arts), where she found she was good at history, English, and art.
 The summer she left school, she fell in love with former German prisoner of war Harry Arno Franz who was waiting to be repatriated.
 For the next six years, the couple corresponded and tried to get permission for him to return to Britain so that they could marry, but permission was denied and the relationship ended in 1953.